Hjalmar Schacht: Involvement with the NSDAP (Nazi Party) and government

-Following the Kristallnacht of November 1938, Schacht publicly declared his repugnance at the events, and suggested to Hitler that he should use other means if he wanted to be rid of the Jews.
+Following the Kristallnacht of November 1938, Schacht publicly declared his repugnance at the events and suggested to Hitler that he should use other means if he wanted to be rid of the Jews.
 He put forward a plan in which Jewish property in Germany would be held in trust, and used as security for loans raised abroad, which would also be guaranteed by the German government.
-Funds would be made available for Jewish emigrants, in order to overcome the objections of countries that were hesitant to accept penniless Jews.
-Hitler accepted the suggestion, and authorised him to negotiate with his London contacts.
+Funds would be made available for Jewish emigrants, to overcome the objections of countries that were hesitant to accept penniless Jews.
+Hitler accepted the suggestion and authorised him to negotiate with his London contacts.
 Schacht, in his book The Magic of Money (1967), wrote that Montagu Norman and Lord Bearstead, a prominent Jew, had reacted favourably, but Chaim Weizmann, leading spokesman for the British Zionist Federation, opposed the plan.
 A component of the plan was that emigrating Jews would have taken items such as machinery with them on leaving the country, as a means of boosting German exports.
 The similar Haavara Agreement allowing German Jews to emigrate to Mandatory Palestine under similar terms had been signed in 1933.

+On 20 January 1939, Hitler dismissed Schacht from his post as President of the Reichsbank and replaced him with Funk.
+Schacht remained a Reichsminister without portfolio, receiving the same salary, but was excluded from participation in the government.
+He retired to his house in the country, but continued to occasionally voice private criticisms, culminating in a letter to Göring in November 1942.
+In it, he assailed the government's decision to begin calling up 15-year-olds for service in the airfield defense forces, and cited this as one more item in a litany of factors that he concluded would strengthen the public's "misgivings as to how this war will actually end".
+The response to the letter was that Hitler dismissed him as a Reichsminister without portfolio on 22 January 1943, and he was also dismissed from the Prussian State Council by Göring, who cited his "defeatist letter, calculated to undermine the German people's powers of resistance".
+Another letter from Martin Bormann demanded that Schacht return the Golden Party Badge that he had received in 1937.
+When Schacht returned to his Berlin home, he found that it was being watched by the Gestapo.